thecmdrunner/quick-vm/docs/diy-vm.md

 ## Installing Dependencies

-Boot into your preffered Linux OS and install the packages.
+Boot into your preferred Linux OS and install the packages.
 You may search the packages in your package manager or compile them yourself.

 <p>
 <details>